-Example: Marion is first in provisional turn order and she chooses the Feed Workers bonus (a).
-She moves her cylinder to that box bonus and she decides to acquire the tea crop tile above that box (b).
-She pays one copper coin (c) and moves that crop tile to an empty field on Jiangxi placing two cubes on the newly placed tea (c).
+Example: Marion is first in provisional turn order and she chooses the Feed Workers bonus (A).
+She moves her cylinder to that box bonus and she decides to acquire the tea crop tile above that box B. She pays one copper coin o and moves that crop tile to an empty field on Jiangxi placing two cubes on the newly placed tea .